The Power of Women

 Learning from Resilience to Heal Our World

-Dr. Mukwege has seen unimaginable destruction, witnessed pain that should never be felt – and has saved countless lives at the risk of nearly losing his own in several failed assassination attempts at his home and hospital.
-His tireless work to heal survivors of sexual violence in his war-torn country of Congo has led him to become a global champion of women’s rights.
+2018 Nobel Peace Prize laureate Dr. Mukwege has seen unimaginable destruction, pain that should never be felt – and has saved countless lives at the risk of losing his own in several assassination attempts at his home and hospital.
+His tireless work to heal survivors of sexual violence in his war-torn country of Congo has gained him recognition as a global champion of women’s rights.

-The Power of Women amplifies the stories of survivors to provide an arresting and deeply compelling call to action that reinforces the messages of the #MeToo movement.
+The Power of Women is an arresting and deeply compelling call to action that reinforces the messages of the #MeToo movement.
 Dr. Mukwege explains that corruption, cruelty and global indifference have sustained two decades of conflict in his country, but he argues throughout that the rape crisis in Congo is inextricably linked to the mistreatment of women in homes and on streets in all parts of the world.

-He also addresses men, encouraging and guiding them to become allies in the fight against sexual abuse.
+Dr. Mukwege also addresses men, encouraging and guiding them to become allies in the fight against sexual abuse.
 Through his personal example and his ideas, he hopes to inspire a new form of “positive masculinity” – a change in male behavior and attitudes that will help build more inclusive, gender-balanced societies.
-Dr. Mukwege believes other men must join the struggle.
+He believes other men must join the struggle.

 The countless women that Dr. Mukwege has worked with call him their savior.
 Dr. Mukwege is quick to point out, however, that they, the women, are the heroines of this story.

 “Dr. Denis Mukwege is my hero.” — EMMA WATSON